masashitsubaki/CPI_prediction/README.md

 </div>

 The details of the GNN and CNN are described in our paper.
+Note that this implementation is a simpler than the model proposed in our original paper (e.g., without edge vectors and their updates described in Eqs (5) and (6).

-Note that, the above CPI prediction uses our proposed GNN, which is based on learning representations of r-radius subgraphs (i.e., fingerprints) in molecules.
+In addition, the above CPI prediction uses our proposed GNN, which is based on learning representations of r-radius subgraphs (i.e., fingerprints) in molecules.
 We also provide an implementation of the GNN for predicting various molecular properties such as drug efficacy and photovoltaic efficiency in https://github.com/masashitsubaki/GNN_molecules.